tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 container itself.

 After the previous commands, the container stops itself.
 `CMD` can run much more complicate applications.
-In my paper, I start a software written in C. If this is the case, the container doesn't stop until the software stops or the container is stopped externally.
+In my paper, I use a software written in C that is based on an infinite loop.
+If this is the case, the container doesn't stop until the software stops or the container is stopped externally.

 ## Network Configuration ##